truenas/documentation/content/SCALE/SCALETutorials/DataProtection/Replication/UseAdvancedReplicationSCALE.md

 ---
 title: "Setting Up Advanced Replication Tasks"
-description: "This article provides instructions on using the Advanced Replication Task Creation screen to add a replication task."
+description: "Provides instructions on using the Advanced Replication Task Creation screen to add a replication task."
 weight: 60
 aliases:
 tags: